cesaro/cunf/README.rst

 written in python, and depends on the "ptnet" module; both are located in the tools/ folder.

-Cna requires the Minisat SAT solver to be in the $PATH.
+Cna requires the Minisat solver to be in the $PATH.
 For your convenience, the source code of Minisat v.2.2.0 is present in the minisat/ folder, and the main Makefile will compile it for you.